ACAMS NY Chapter: When Is It Appropriate to Use AI in AML? Skip to main content

 Overview

-Nishi Gupta is moderating a panel hosted by the Association of Certified Anti-Money Laundering Specialists (ACAMS) New York Chapter on February 27 at Fordham University.
+Nishi Gupta moderated a panel hosted by the Association of Certified Anti-Money Laundering Specialists (ACAMS) New York Chapter at Fordham University.
 During the program, “When Is It Appropriate to Use AI in AML?,” the panelists:

-• Explore the nuanced decision-making behind the adoption of artificial intelligence (AI) in anti-money laundering (AML)
+• Explored the nuanced decision-making behind the adoption of artificial intelligence (AI) in anti-money laundering (AML)

-• Identify key scenarios where the use of AI is most effective and appropriate
+• Identified key scenarios where the use of AI is most effective and appropriate

-• Examine the advantages and challenges of using AI in AML
+• Examined the advantages and challenges of using AI in AML

-• Provide actionable insights to inform strategic insights, optimize detection capabilities and enhance overall effectiveness of AML programs
+• Provided actionable insights to inform strategic insights, optimize detection capabilities and enhance overall effectiveness of AML programs

 Dig Deeper